aetperf/aetperf.github.io/_posts/2025-05-11-Zipf-s-Law-on-La-Comedie-humaine.md

 - $f(r)$ is the frequency of a word with rank $r$
 - $r$ is the rank of the word when all words are arranged by decreasing frequency

-It's worth noting that this law was first investigated by the French stenographer Jean-Baptiste Estoup (left) in 1916 and later extended and widely popularized by the American linguist George Kingsley Zipf (right).
+It's worth noting that this law was first investigated by the French stenographer Jean-Baptiste Estoup (left/top) in 1916 and later extended and widely popularized by the American linguist George Kingsley Zipf (right/bottom).

 <div align="center" style="margin: 20px 0;">
   <img style="height: 200px; margin: 0 10px;" src="/img/2025-05-11_01/Estoup.png" alt="Estoup">